Price-Babson Symposium for Entrepreneurship Educators

 This action-based program provides you with a toolkit, playbook, and best practices for teaching entrepreneurship to others, including Babson’s hallmark methodology, Entrepreneurial Thought & Action® (ET&A™).
 Leave the program ready to pass on the most powerful force in the world for solving problems and creating economic and social value.

-Once you register for Price-Babson, you will be given the option to sign up for an additional three-hour workshop to learn how to establish a student venture accelerator during the summer months on your campus.
+Once you register for the January offering of Price-Babson Symposium, you will be given the option to sign up for an additional three-hour workshop to learn how to establish a student venture accelerator during the summer months on your campus.
 Based on learning and best practices from Babson's award-winning Summer Venture Program (SVP), you'll learn the tools and structure for this 10-week intensive experience that builds entrepreneurial skills and accelerates the development of student ventures.

-Register for Price-Babson using the “Apply Now” button above and keep an eye out for the detailed information about the Summer Venture Program workshop.
+Register for Price-Babson Symposium using the “Apply Now- Jan 2020” button above and keep an eye out for the detailed information about the Summer Venture Program workshop.

 What You Will Learn